Avi-Kenny/Code__IC-Pipeline/README.md

 ### Sanofi stage 2 correlates manuscript

-Make sure that the analysis string in analysis.R is set to "Sanofi" as shown below.
+Make sure that the analysis string in R/analysis.R is set to "Sanofi" as shown below.
 ```{r}
   cfg2 <- list(analysis="Sanofi", calc_ests=T, seed=1)
 ```